Social Media Participation Guidelines

 If you feel someone has violated Twitter's terms of service, report the problem by contacting Twitter.

 Tweets that we retweet do not imply endorsement on our part.
 We may retweet news and links that we believe are relevant to the work we do in the power industry and/or of interest to our followers.

 We will read all @replies and Direct Messages sent to us.
 However, we may not be able to respond to all individual messages.
 To get more information about SaskPower products and services, please visit our website.

 We respect personal information as required by Saskatchewan’s The Freedom of Information and Protection of Privacy Act.
 Also, we ask followers to respect the personal privacy of others.
 However, we cannot guarantee that all users will comply, and we cannot be held accountable for personal information tweeted by participants.
 We will remove or block followers who tweet the personal information of others.

 You participate at your own risk, taking personal responsibility for your tweets, your username and any information you provide.
+That hosting may be outside of Canada, and those tweets are subject to the laws of other countries.
 To protect your privacy and the privacy of others, please do not include things such as telephone numbers, email addresses, account numbers, other personal identifiers or personal information.

 SaskPower does not ask for personal or confidential information of any kind from customers through social media tools such as Twitter.